196 Street Station Plan

 When the plan says minimum 22 story buildings in an area, does that pertain to only new builds or will steps be taken to tear down existing dwellings in order to build these huge structures?
 If so, when will this start?

-Donna asked 15 days agoHi Donna,
+Donna asked about 2 months agoHi Donna,

 Now that a new area plan process has begun rezoning applications for new development will not be accepted by the City until after Council has approved a new Stage 1 Land Use Plan.
 This is expected in about 18 months.
 The Provincial legislation provides direction to the City that for land that allows residential use, the new designations need to provide a path to allow rezoning for a minimum of the heights or floor area noted.